 SNMP Simple Network Management Protocol.
 A protocol for managing and centralized management functions for provisioning and administration to reduce management complexity.

-System Manager A common management framework for Avaya Aura® that provides network in the same way as voice messages.
+System Manager A common management framework for Avaya Aura[®] that provides network.
+T.38 is needed because fax data can not be sent over a computer data network in the same way as voice messages.